People

 Jonathan Garlick, DDS, PhD

-Director of the Civic Innovation Program
+Director of the Civic Innovation Initiative

 Jonathan Garlick is Professor at Tufts University’s School of Dental Medicine, School of Medicine, School of Engineering and the Graduate School of Biomedical Sciences.
 His NIH-funded research laboratory pioneers the use of stem cells in tissue engineering to develop new treatments for cancer, scleroderma, and diabetes-related complications.